-Supreme Court in Glenharrow reaffirmed this long settled position.
-More recently, the Court of Appeal in Alesco repeated that the test is objective.89

-5.37 Judges on occasions may refer to subjective evidence in the course of their judgments but this is not used to establish the purpose or effect of an arrangement.
+- 5.36 It has sometimes been argued that the courts should and do take subjective evidence into account when assessing the purpose or effect of an arrangement.
+However, as first established in Newton and applied in all subsequent general anti-avoidance cases in Australia and New Zealand, the test is objective.
+The Supreme Court in Glenharrow reaffirmed this long-settled position.
+The Court of Appeal in Alesco repeated that the test is objective.
+96 - 5.37 Judges on occasions may refer to subjective evidence in the course of their judgments, but this is not used to establish the purpose or effect of an arrangement.
 Judicial reference to subjective evidence is often made simply as a matter of observation as to the taxpayer's stated purpose for the arrangement and to record the nature of a taxpayer's evidence.
-90 Courts have also referred to subjective evidence to confirm a finding they have taken on an objective analysis of the arrangement, 91 or as a way of leading into possible non-tax avoidance purpose or effects of an arrangement.
-92
+97 Courts have also referred to subjective evidence to confirm a finding they have taken on an objective analysis of the arrangement, 98 or as a way of leading into possible non-tax avoidance purposes or effects of an arrangement.99